 Dealing with Elevated Blood Glucose

-For nondiabetics, acute hyperglycemia results from prednisone are usually mild, and blood glucose levels gradually return to normal once the drug is tapered off.
+For people without diabetes, acute hyperglycemia results from prednisone are usually mild, and blood glucose levels gradually return to normal once the drug is tapered off.
 If you chronically use prednisone at high dosages, you may develop steroid-induced diabetes, and your doctor will provide appropriate treatment.
 This may mean starting diabetes medications such as insulin.
-If you are diabetic previous to prednisone therapy, you doctor may increase your dosage of insulin.
+If you have diabetes previous to prednisone therapy, you doctor may increase your dosage of insulin.
 These decisions are dependent on your overall glucose control or A1C and blood glucose patterns.
 Check your blood glucose more frequently, about 4 to 6 times a day for several days, and discuss your glucose log with a certified diabetes educator or endocrinologist.
 Do the same while tapering off prednisone, since your blood glucose levels are likely to drop.
 Reducing diabetes medications may be necessary to prevent hypoglycemia.

 As you can expect higher blood glucose levels during steroid therapy, keep your consumption of carbohydrates, especially simple carbs and sugary food, low since these foods tend to cause blood glucose spikes.
 Limit alcohol to avoid complicating your blood glucose fluctuations.
 Eat fewer saturated and animal fats, as they increase insulin resistance in the body.
-If you are diabetic, carry hypoglycemia treatments such as candy, juice, and glucose tablets with you in case your blood glucose suddenly drops.
+If you have diabetes, carry hypoglycemia treatments such as candy, juice, and glucose tablets with you in case your blood glucose suddenly drops.